rails/rails/guides/source/layouts_and_rendering.md

 [`redirect_to`]: https://api.rubyonrails.org/classes/ActionController/Redirecting.html#method-i-redirect_to
 [`head`]: https://api.rubyonrails.org/classes/ActionController/Head.html#method-i-head

-### Rendering by Default: Convention Over Configuration in Action
+### Rendering Views by Default

-You've heard that Rails promotes "convention over configuration".
-Default rendering is an excellent example of this.
-By default, controllers in Rails automatically render views with names that correspond to valid routes.
+Controllers in Rails automatically render views with names that match controller action names that correspond to [CRUD verbs and routes](routing.html#crud-verbs-and-actions).

+NOTE: Default rendering of views that match controller action names is an excellent example of the ["convention over configuration"](https://rubyonrails.org/doctrine#convention-over-configuration) technique that Rails promotes.

 For example, if you have this code in your `BooksController` class:

 ```ruby
 class BooksController < ApplicationController